Tuesday, August 25, 2015

 But I can’t.
 Why?
 Because of the little moments that Joy takes over, sometimes accompanies by Sadness.
 Where would I be without seeing WALL-E & Eve dance in space with the help of a fire hydrant?
 Or having not flipped through Elle Fredrickson’s scrapbook?
 And what would I do without having seen Riley grow up in 4 minutes?

 To put it simply, to be human is to feel.
 And, for me, the best place I can feel anything is in a darkened theatre with those beautiful images projected on screen.
 And while Pixar didn’t fully do it this time, I’ll keep going back.
 Why?
-Because of the Joy, Sadness, Fear, Disgust & Anger I get with every movie I see.
+Because of the Joy, Sadness, Fear, Disgust & Anger I feel with every movie I see.
 I love it.

 Thursday, June 11, 2015